Classto/Frontend/README.md

 # Project Classto
-Add, Edit, Enjoy Your online Schedules
+Add, Edit, Share Your online Schedules

 ## Add
 add your online schedules with classto